 I have shared my favorite Benjamin Moore paint colors here, but I thought I’d share my favorite Sherwin Williams paint colors, since I know I’m not the only paint geek out there. 😉 I always follow paint color trends, and while I may not always agree with the direction they’re going, I can share my favorites with you.
 I have incorporated some of these colors in my own home, and have admired some of them from afar or have used them on client projects.

-This is a color I have had in our master bedroom since we first bought our house eight years ago.
+This is a color I have had in our master bedroom since we first bought our house.
 It was the first room I painted, and I have to admit, even I’m surprised that I haven’t repainted it, since I’m known to change paint colors regularly.
 It’s a beautiful, tranquil blue that is so restful and perfect.
 I still don’t see it going anywhere soon.
 And as a side note – my husband was the one who picked this out of two colors from which I was trying to decide.
 Winner.

 I’m excited to be painting some cabinets in this color, but it’s equally beautiful as a wall color.
 It’s a pretty, warm gray that’s not too light and not too dark, and plays well with existing brown finishes (like so many of us have to work with in our homes).
 It is one of Sherwin Williams’ most popular griege paint colors.

 Seeing it on cabinets gets me even more excited to paint them for a homeowner.